viviana33/immobiliaremaggiolini/replit.md

 ## Overview

-Immobiliare Maggiolini is a real estate platform for a boutique Italian agency, aiming to project trust, warmth, and human connection.
-Its core purpose is to showcase property listings for sale and rent, provide informative blog content, and introduce the agency's team.
-The platform integrates a robust admin authentication system for content management.
-The design is inspired by Italian aesthetics, focusing on rich media display for properties and engaging blog articles to build client trust and market presence.
+Immobiliare Maggiolini is a real estate platform for a boutique Italian agency, designed to showcase property listings for sale and rent, provide informative blog content, and introduce the agency's team.
+It aims to project trust, warmth, and human connection through a design inspired by Italian aesthetics, focusing on rich media display and engaging articles.
+The platform includes a robust admin authentication system for content management, building client trust and market presence.

 ## User Preferences